-- The potassium dichromate is mainly used in the production of potassium chrome alum, and in the leather tanning industry.
+- Potassium dichromate is mainly used in the production of potassium chrome alum and in the leather tanning industry.

-- It is also used in the construction industry as an ingredient in cement in which it increases the hardening time of the concrete mixture and improves its density and colour.
-Long term exposure of potassium dichromate to construction workers causes skin diseases.
+- It is also used in the construction industry as an ingredient in cement, where it increases the hardening time of the concrete mixture and improves its density and colour.

 - In the photography industry, it is used as an oxidising agent and in photography screen printing.